vyorkin/most-koans/README.md

 ### Getting Started

-The koans are broken out into areas by file, events are covered in `05_events.js`, time is introduced in `04_time.js`, etc. The are presented in order in the `index.js` file.
+The koans are broken out into chapters by file, transformations are covered in `02_transforming_streams.js`, higher order streams is introduced in `08_combining_higher_order_streams.js`, etc.

 ### Installing